davelongdev/asteroids-python/README.md

+# Asteroids Game

-# An asteroids game written in Python
+This is an asteroids game written in python with the [pygame](https://www.pygame.org) library.

 ## Status

-This is an asteroids game written in python.
 The basic functionality is finished.
+I plan to extened / customize this project in the future.

 ## To Do